 - Profiles and policies contain general setting items that are supported on the target nodes.
 However, some setting items may not be supported, depending on the model and firmware version of the target node.
-Therefore, in the profiles and policies, do not execute any settings for items that are not supported on the nodes to which they are assigned. - When you install an OS, you can install only an OS that is supported by the target node and the ServerView Suite DVD you are using.
+Therefore, in the profiles and policies, do not execute any settings for items that are not supported on the nodes to which they are assigned.

+- When you install an OS, you can install only an OS that is supported by the target node and the ServerView Suite DVD you are using.

-- If you are going to use a policy, create the policy before you create the profiles. - You can use policies for the OS settings, BIOS settings, iRMC settings, or MMB settings on servers. - For information on the relationship between Monitoring Policy and profile setting items, refer to "7.1 Monitoring Policy" in "Items for Profile Settings (for Profile Management)." - If you use a monitoring policy when you create profiles or policies, select the [Enable the monitoring policy] checkbox for Monitoring Policy.
+- If you are going to use a policy, create the policy before you create the profiles. - You can use policies for the OS settings, BIOS settings, iRMC settings, or MMB settings on servers. - Profile/Policy for each model can be used for BIOS settings for servers.
+Profile/Policy for each model cannot be used at the same time as the existing BIOS settings for the common server types (ISM 2.8.0.020 or later). - For information on the relationship between Monitoring Policy and profile setting items, refer to "7.1 Monitoring Policy" in "Items for Profile Settings (for Profile Management)." - If you use a monitoring policy when you create profiles or policies, select the [Enable the monitoring policy] checkbox for Monitoring Policy.